Syrion89/syrion89.github.io/_posts/2018/2018-01-08-master-ipcam.md

 # Change Server Settings With No Auth

-Without any autentication we could change the port where the server was running:
+Without any authentication we could change the port where the server was running:

 ![Screenshot]({{ site.baseurl }}/images/posts/2018/2018-01-15-master-ipcam/img4.png)
 ![Screenshot]({{ site.baseurl }}/images/posts/2018/2018-01-15-master-ipcam/img5.png)